Dodgeville, Wisconsin: Transportation

+Airports

-The Dodgeville Municipal Airport, built in 1967, was originally known as the Governor Dodge Quinn airport but was renamed Dodgeville Airport.
+The Dodgeville Municipal Airport, built in 1967, was originally known as the Governor Dodge Quinn Airport.
 Closed in 1989, it reopened as the Southwind Airport, a private airport, in 2002.

+Bus service

 The Aging & Disability Resource Center (ADRC) has a special needs van that serves Iowa County.
 The bus is available on Tuesdays for people wanting to travel around Dodgeville.
-Residents over age of 60 or individuals with disabilities may use the Iowa County Aging & Disability Resource Center Volunteer Driver Escort program for non-emergency medical purposes.
+Residents over the age of 60 or individuals with disabilities may use the Iowa County Aging & Disability Resource Center Volunteer Driver Escort program for non-emergency medical purposes.
 The Iowa County Taxi serves Dodgeville on Wednesdays and Fridays and Lamers Bus provides transportation from Green Bay to Dubuque, stopping in downtown Dodgeville.

+Highways

 Dodgeville Expressway, U.S. Route 151 (US 151), US 18, and Wisconsin Highway 23 travel through the city.

+Railroads

 Dodgeville no longer has rail service, but was once served by both the Chicago and Northwestern and the Illinois Central Railroads.
 The former Illinois Central freight depot still stands in downtown Dodgeville.
 The former C&NW passenger depot was relocated from North Dodgeville to the former Don Q Inn Supper Club and Motel north of Dodgeville in the 1970s.
-Dodgeville was the northernmost terminus for the Illinois Central line from Freeport, Illinois.
-The C&NW line extended from Madison to Dodgeville and then to points west and south, with its terminus in Platteville.
+Dodgeville was the northernmost terminus for an Illinois Central line from Freeport, Illinois.
+The C&NW line extended from Madison to Dodgeville and then to points west and south, with its terminus in Galena.
 The Illinois Central line to Dodgeville was removed in February 1942 and the rails were used in the construction of the Battleship Wisconsin, which was commissioned during World War II and served into the Vietnam era.